RESTyard/RESTyard/Docs/HypermediaSchema-Generator-Findings.md

 ### GEN-10 — Inconsistent null handling for mandatory members

 A null non-nullable link or embedded entity throws `InvalidOperationException` at runtime; a null non-nullable **action** is silently omitted.
-The if/else in `EmitActionResolution` (lines ~1976–1997) has two identical branches — dead duplication that hides the missing decision.
+The if/else in `EmitActionResolution` had two identical branches — that dead duplication was removed during REF-01/REF-02 (now a single branch in `SirenEmitter.EmitActionResolution`), but the policy decision below is still open.

 **Fix:** pick one policy (probably: mandatory action null → throw, matching links/embedded), simplify the emitter, and document the behavior in the migration guide.
 Also document that in `#nullable disable`